inseon0731/javaStudy/week02/content.md

 ## 참고 ##
-<Java in a Nutshell, Benjamin J.Evans David Flanagan>
+* Java in a Nutshell, *Benjamin J.Evans David Flanagan*